hwheeler01/comp150/classnotes.md

 mnemonic is
 followed by '#'<br>
     The assembler code ends
-with the the last eight bits converted to decimal</p>
+with the the last eight bits converted to decimal
 <h4>Sample Machine/Assembler Converson Problems<br>
 </h4>
-<p>Sample conversions to do by hand for understanding.
+Sample conversions to do by hand for understanding.
 (You can
 check your answers with pipGUI.py, switching from showing binary (Binary button) to showing asembler but no labels (None